 Parallel to the rise of the Social Web, mobile phones became more and more powerful and are equipped with more and more sensors, giving rise to Mobile Web applications.
 Today, we observe the amalgamation of these two trends, leading to a Ubiquitous Web, whose applications will support us in many aspects of the daily life at any time and any place.
-Data now become available that were never accessible before.
+Data are now available which were never accessible before.
 We expect therefore that the approach presented in this paper will be extendable to ubiquitous applications especially to sensor networks as well.
-This paper proposes an approach for the evaluation of communities using implicit information formalized in so-called evidence networks.
-Our context is given by social applications such as social networking, social bookmarking, and social resource sharing systems.
-The proposed evaluation paradigm is based on the notion of reconstructing existing social structures: This paradigm suggests to measure the quality of a given division of the users by assessing the corresponding community structure in an existing social structure: We basically project the different clusters according to the division of users on an existing network, and assess the created structures using measures for community evaluation.
+However, ultimately judging whether users are related or not is rather difficult since any given pair of users shares some properties.
+Hence, it is usually non-trivial to objectively assess the quality of a given community.
+As a consequence, Siersdorfer proposed an evaluation paradigm which is based on the notion of reconstructing an existing social structure [31], for example, considering friendship links in social applications.
+Transferring this paradigm to the evaluation of community mining techniques, we propose to assess a given community structure using a set of existing social structures.
+To this end, we introduce a set of so-called evidence networks which are capturing typical interactions in social network applications.
+These interactions can be regarded as proxies for social relations between users, i. e., as implicit connections.
+Thus, evidence networks provide evidences of social relations, but do not require explicit interaction and linking.